History of role-playing games: Early role-playing game theory

-2000s-: open and indie gaming, Edition Wars and OSR
+2000s-early 2010s: Open game license, edition wars, indie TTRPGs, and Old School Renaissance

+Open Game License

-In 2000, Wizards of the Coast's Dungeons & Dragons brand manager Ryan Dancey introduced a policy whereby other companies could publish D&D-compatible materials under the Open Gaming License (OGL).
+In 2000, Wizards of the Coast's Dungeons & Dragons brand manager Ryan Dancey introduced a policy whereby other companies could publish D&D-compatible materials under the Open Game License (OGL).
 He was frustrated that game supplements suffered far more diminished sales over time than the core books required to play the game, then this would spread the cost of supplementing the game and would increase sales of the core books, which could only be published by WotC.
 The new D&D rules became known as the d20 system, and a System Reference Document was published, containing all the rules needed to write a supplement or run a one-off game, but lacking the character advancement rules necessary for long-term play.
 The open gaming movement and 3rd/3.5 edition D&D (2000, 2003) enjoyed a great deal of success, and although there was some criticism of the move a great many d20 System games have been released until around 2008.

+Edition wars

 In 2009, Pathfinder Roleplaying Game was published by Paizo Publishing, intended for backward compatibility with D&D 3.5 edition ruleset under the OGL.
 Pathfinder eventually became the top-selling RPG in around 2011 to 2013, replacing Dungeons & Dragons, which had been the best-selling game since the advent of RPG industry in 1974.
-In comparison, then-4th-edition D&D (2008) proved to be a lackluster, WotC quickly responded to this and announced next edition of D&D with more emphasis on open playtestings and user feedback.
-Under such circumstances, "Edition Wars" became a hot topic among user community and internet boards, although some may argue such discussions already and always existed.
+In comparison, then-4th-edition D&D (2008) proved to be lackluster.
+WotC quickly responded to this and announced the next edition of D&D with more emphasis on open playtesting and user feedback.
+"Edition Wars" was a hot topic in the user community and on internet boards.

+Indie role-playing games

-Meanwhile, self-defined "Indie role-playing" communities arose on the internet, studying role-playing and developing the GNS Theory of role-playing games.
-With the advent of print on demand and PDF publishing, it became possible for these individuals to produce games with tightly focused designs, eschewing the mainstream trends of the industry.
+Meanwhile, indie role-playing communities arose on the internet.
+The Forge internet forum studied role-playing and developed the GNS Theory of role-playing games.
+With the advent of print on demand and PDF publishing, it became possible to produce games with tightly focused designs, eschewing the mainstream trends of the industry.

+In 2010, Meguey Baker and Vincent Baker released the game Apocalypse World along with the Powered by the Apocalypse (PbtA) game design framework.
+PbtA became the blueprint for hundreds of new games with modified game mechanics and a wide variety of settings.

+Old School Renaissance

-Also on this same era, there has been a trend known as the OSR (Old School Renaissance, or Revival).
+The OSR (Old School Renaissance, or Revival) also began in this era.
 It drew inspiration from the early days of tabletop RPGs, especially from earlier editions of D&D. Castles & Crusades (2004), by Troll Lord Games, is a mix between early editions and OGL d20 rules.
 This in turn inspired the creation of "D&D retro-clones" such as OSRIC (2006), Labyrinth Lord (2007) and Swords & Wizardry (2008), games which more closely recreate the original rule sets, using the OGL materials and non-copyrightable aspects of the older rules.